 The ability of Botanicals and the Company to compete and grow will be dependent on it having access, at a reasonable cost and in a timely manner, to skilled labour, equipment, parts and components.
 No assurances can be given that Botanicals will be successful in maintaining its required supply of skilled labour, equipment, parts and components.
-It is also possible that the final costs of the major equipment contemplated by Botanicals' capital expenditure program may be significantly greater than anticipated by Botanicals' management, and may be greater than funds available to Botanicals and the Company, in which circumstance Botanicals may curtail, or extend the time frames for completing its capital expenditure plans.
+It is also possible that the final costs of the major equipment contemplated by Botanicals' capital expenditure program may be significantly greater than anticipated by Botanicals may curtail, or extend the time frames for completing its capital expenditure plans.
 This could have an adverse effect on the financial results of Botanicals and the Company.